-As a general rule, only original code should be contributed to GENIVI.
-Third-party open source components which are available elsewhere (e.g. the Linux kernel or the C libraries) will be obtained by GENIVI directly from the other open source project(s).
-Modifications/extensions to such components should be provided to GENIVI in the form of patches.
-The submitter must include the exact location and version numbers for all outside open source components that are required for the contribution to build and run.
+As a general rule, only original code should be contributed to COVESA.
+Third-party open source components which are available elsewhere (e.g. the Linux kernel or the C libraries) will be obtained by COVESA directly from the upstream open source project(s).
+Modifications/extensions to such components should be first provided to the upstream project in the form of patches.
+Only in case the upstream project has not yet reviewed or rejected a patch, it can be provided to COVESA.

 - no disclosure document is provided

 - the license(s) governing the non-original code are not compatible with the COVESA project license or licensing policy

 - an automated code scan performed by COVESA during the acceptance process, produces results that differ from the information provided in the disclosure document